-(v) Exploration & evaluation assets: Exploration and evaluation expenditure incurred prior to obtaining the mining right or the legal right to explore are expensed as incurred.
+(v) Exploration & evaluation assets:

+Exploration and evaluation expenditure incurred prior to obtaining the mining for the year ended March 31 2020 right or the legal right to explore are expensed as incurred.

 Exploration and evaluation expenditure incurred after obtaining the mining right or the legal right to explore, are capitalised as exploration and evaluation assets (intangible assets) and stated at cost less impairment, if any.
 Exploration and evaluation assets are transferred to the appropriate category of property, plant and equipment when the technical feasibility and commercial viability has been determined.
 Exploration and evaluation assets are assessed for impairment and impairment loss, if any, is recognised prior to reclassification.